kyhau/docker-notebook/docker-orchestration.md

 # the manager node).
 # Docker updates the object (node) to DOWN when the availability is indicated to be 'drain' on the indicated NODE
 # ID.
+# Possible availability values are active, pause, or drain.
 docker node update --availability drain [NODE_ID]

 # Undo the 'drain' task applied to a node so that it can be used again for services.